-Petitioner also argues that SAPD is mischaracterizing the prepaid expense as excludable amortization or depreciation expense, as the expense at issue constitutes prepaid insurance or some other intangible asset that will reduce future expenses, as the initial contribution was a legal prerequisite that gave Petitioner the right to participate in the Fund, which is an intangible right.
+Petitioner also argues that SAPD is mischaracterizing the prepaid expense as excludable amortization or depreciation expense, as the expense at issue constitutes prepaid insurance or some other intangible asset that will reduce future expenses, as the initial contribution was a legal eaa0d223288e (as of November 30, 2021.)

+prerequisite that gave Petitioner the right to participate in the Fund, which is an intangible right.